-A Gorgeous and Easy Console Table to Build with the Miriam Console Table Plans
+A Gorgeous and Easy Console Table to Build

 This is a great table in many ways – it is easy to build, light on the wallet, and an excellent first project!
 The Miriam console table plans feature three drawers and tapered legs, and is excellent for any skill level.

 - 1-1/4″ pocket hole screws (<– affiliate links!)